 QR Code Applications

-- Link/URL: Once someone scans the code, their internet automatically redirects the user to a specific URL.
+- Links/URL: Once someone scans the code, their internet automatically redirects users to specific URL landing pages.

-- Wi-Fi: By encoding the SSID, encryption type and password, the QR code will automatically log the user in to the Wi-Fi.
+- WiFi: By encoding the SSID, encryption types, and password, the QR code will automatically log the user into the WiFi software.

 - Text: Load messages onto the QR code that will appear once scanned; great for events or conferences.